It’s not a “high street”, but the new M&S in Washington shows a retailer at the top of its game

 As Sunderland reinvents itself, rest assured that I’ll keep using my platform to make the case for an M&S return!

+All photographs in this post are by Graham Soult.
 A thread on Twitter/X, with more images, can be seen here.

 Got something to add?
 Post a comment